Server Graph

 }

-}The server exposes all inline tools plus tools from imported agents as a single unified MCP server.
-Claude sees one server with all the tools — it doesn't know or care that some come from imported agent projects underneath.
+The server exposes all inline tools plus tools from imported agents as a single unified MCP server.
+Clients see one server with all the tools — they don't know or care that some come from imported agent projects underneath.